-- Add the vegetable oil, add salt (taste and add if needed), mix properly and then take out either the foil paper, disposable plates, leaves, nylons (depending on what you want to use).
+- Add the vegetable oil, add salt (taste and add if needed), mix properly and then take out either the foil paper, disposable plates, leaves, or nylons (depending on what you want to use).

-- After 50 minutes, put a knife through the moi-moi and if the knife comes out clean, then the moi moi is ready.
+- After 50 minutes, put a knife through the moi-moi, and if the knife comes out clean, then the moi moi is ready.
 However, the cooking time of moi moi depends on the type of container and the quantity of the moi moi.
-If you aren’t sure of the moi moi being cooked, you can leave it to cook for 1 hour and 30 minutes while adding water in the pot from time to time.
+If you aren’t sure of the moi moi being cooked, you can leave it to cook for 1 hour and 30 minutes while adding water to the pot from time to time.

-- Finally, take out the moi moi from the pot and leave to cool before turning it into a plate.
+- Finally, take out the moi moi from the pot and leave it to cool before turning it into a plate.

 Bon appétit!
 You can serve it with rice or just enjoy it like that.